These best weekend getaways in New England will give you a taste of the northeast

 If you have time after all the shopping, head over to the Conway Scenic Railroad.
 Then, hop aboard a vintage 19th-century train and explore the mountains and streams around town.

-Canon Mountain is a 4,000 ft.
+Cannon Mountain is a 4,000 ft.
 (1,240 m) peak in the northwestern side of the White Mountains region.
 In the winter, it’s a popular skiing area; in the summer and fall, it’s got a tramway that brings you to the top.
+As such, it’s a top winter getaway in New England.

 Other scenic sights in the area include The Flume, Franconia Notch, Echo Lake Beach, and Artist Bluff Trail.
 If you have time, you should stop by these places to experience the unspoiled nature of New Hampshire.